opencog/atomspace-bridge/README.md

 Status
 ------
-***Version 0.0.0***
-At this time, this is just a collection of design notes; nothing has been implemented.
+***Version 0.0.0*** -- At this time, this is just a collection of design notes; nothing has been implemented.

 History
 -------
-Per request of Mike Duncan.
+Per request of Mike Duncan, Dec 2022.
 Map the
 [FlyBase Drosophila Genome Database](http://flybase.org) (current release [here](https://ftp.flybase.net/releases/FB2022_06/psql/FB2022_06.sql.gz)